edepree/edepree.github.io/_posts/2021-11-20-configuring-wireguard-package-on-pfsense-2105-and-android.markdown

 One will see two tabs associated with WireGuard.
 One for the VPN (WireGuard) and one for the tunnel's interface (in this example TUN_WG0; however naming will vary based on how it was configured).
 The firewall rules associated with the tunnel's interface itself can remain blank as no additional configuration is required.

 The image below shows how I deployed my ACLs, but it is not the only way.
-For someone not aiming to perform segmentation with their deployment these ACLs may be substituted for an allow any/any rule.
+For someone not aiming to perform segmentation with their deployment these ACLs may be substituted for a single allow any/any rule.

 ![WireGuard Interface ACLs]({{ site.github.url }}/assets/images/009/03.png){:class="img-responsive center-margin"}